okieselbach/Autopilot-Manager-Client/README.md

 # Autopilot-Manager-Client

-A client to gather Autopilot information and send them to the [Autopilot-Manager](https://github.com/okieselbach/Autopilot-Manager).
+A small client to gather Autopilot information and send them to the [Autopilot-Manager](https://github.com/okieselbach/Autopilot-Manager).

 ## Prerequisites